solid-design-system/solid/DEVELOPER_STARTING_GUIDE.md

 - Familiarize yourself with the [Principles of Solid Design System](https://solid-design-system.fe.union-investment.de/docs/), which serves as a reference for design guidelines, components, and patterns used in this project.
 Adhering to these principles will help maintain consistency and a cohesive user experience.

-- Have a look at the [demo project](https://solid-design-system.github.io/solid-design-system-demo/) to get a better understanding of the design system and its components.
-You can even [install it locally and play around](https://github.com/solid-design-system/solid-design-system-demo) to explore its features and functionalities.

 - Solid Components follows a monorepo structure with packages (e. g. `components`) managed by `pnpm` (which is a replacement for `npm`).
 Linting and Formatting is centralized at root level.
 Packages have to be run individually (e.g. `cd packages/components && pnpm dev` to start development server).
 Run `pnpm verify` at the root directory periodically, particularly, before pushing changes when a pull request is already opened.

 ## SOLID Library Concepts